The Reduced Proper Motion selected halo: methods and description of the catalogue: Introduction

-Studies like those mentioned above show how complex and intertwined the phase-space structure of the Milky Way is.
+Studies, such as those mentioned above, show how complex and intertwined the phase-space structure of the Milky Way is.
 The expectation has been that the Galactic halo would be similarly complex as a result of the mergers experienced by the Milky Way \citep{Helmi1999a}.
-In fact, the analysis of {\it Gaia} DR2 has revealed that besides several small features, the local stellar halo is largely dominated by two structures.
-These are a large, radially-anisotropic, slightly retrograde kinematic structure and a hot thick disc \citep{Belokurov2018Co-formationHalo, Koppelman2018, Haywood2018InDR2}.
+In fact, the analysis of {\it Gaia} DR2 has revealed that besides several small features, the local stellar halo is largely dominated by two structures, including a large, radially-anisotropic, slightly retrograde kinematic structure and a hot thick disc \citep{Belokurov2018Co-formationHalo, Koppelman2018, Haywood2018InDR2}.
 The origin of the former is related to the accretion of a massive $(M_\star\sim10^{9}~{\rm M}_\odot)$ dwarf galaxy known as Gaia-Enceladus \citep[or Gaia-Sausage, c.f. \citealt{Belokurov2018Co-formationHalo}]{Helmi2018}.
 The accretion of Gaia-Enceladus took place 9-11 Gyr ago \citep{Helmi2018, DiMatteo2018, Mackereth2019TheSimulations, Chaplin2020AgeIndi} and lead to heating of the proto-Milky Way disc \citep{Helmi2018, Gallart2019UncoveringGaia, Chaplin2020AgeIndi}.

-A large fraction of the results listed above stem from the {\it Gaia} subsample containing full velocity information \citep{Katz2019GaiaVelocities}, also known as the 6D sample.
+A large fraction of the results listed above stem from the {\it Gaia} sub-sample containing full velocity information \citep{Katz2019GaiaVelocities}, also known as the 6D sample.
 Although impressive in size, the 6D sample is small relative to the 5D sample (i.e. without line-of-sight velocities).
 It comprises $\sim 7$ million sources compared to a staggering $\sim 1.3$ billion sources with parallaxes and proper motions.
 Most stars in {\it Gaia} DR2 have relatively large errors in their parallax measurements, as `only' $\sim 150$ million sources have distances with relative errors $<20\%$.
-Also the {\it Gaia} DR2 parallaxes are known to suffer from a zero-point offset of $\sim -0.029~{\rm mas}$ with an RMS of $0.03-0.05~{\rm mas}$ that varies with location on the sky \citep{Arenou2018, GaiaCollaboration2018brown, Lindegren2018}.
-For brighter stars the typical off-set may be closer to $\sim 0.05~{\rm mas}$ \citep{Schonrich2019, Leung2019SimultaneousLearning, Zinn2019ConfirmationField, Chan2019TheStars}.
+Also the {\it Gaia} DR2 parallaxes are known to suffer from a zero-point offset of $\sim -0.029~{\rm mas}$ with a root mean square (RMS) of $0.03-0.05~{\rm mas}$, which varies with the location on the sky \citep{Arenou2018, GaiaCollaboration2018brown, Lindegren2018}.
+For brighter stars, the typical off-set may be closer to $\sim 0.05~{\rm mas}$ \citep{Schonrich2019, Leung2019SimultaneousLearning, Zinn2019ConfirmationField, Chan2019TheStars}.
 The poorer parallaxes in combination with the missing line-of-sight velocities therefore complicate the utilisation of the entire {\it Gaia} DR2 sample for dynamical studies.